Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Related Work

-Another implication of extracting communication styles for groups is that we may be use it to predict other team-oriented behaviors or even the performances of the team.
-There has been extensive research on this topic.
+\changege{One downstream application of identifying communication styles for groups is that we may use it to predict the team performance.} There has been extensive prior literature on this topic.
 For example, Zhang et al. applied topic models analysis on chat messages to investigate the evolution of team dynamics over a long term project \cite{zhang2018team}.
 They describe common behaviors and team cohesion dynamics.
 It is well known in the CSCW community that people who work on teams may not put as much effort than if they were working individually (i.e., "Slackers") \cite{karau1993social}.
 Furthermore, coordinating individuals' contributions through communication is challenging and critical \cite{diehl1987productivity}, and many CSCW systems have been proposed to address some of these challenges \cite{kraut2003applying}.

+One notable recent work from Cao et al.~\cite{cao2021my}.
+They designed an online experiment and recruited crowdworkers to form chat groups and to perform a group-based task.
+Then, with various machine-generated features and human-labeled features, they built machine learning models to predict team's viability, which is a metric reflecting how successful the team collaboration is.
+Their machine-generated features include mostly the computational linguistic features (e.g., pronoun) derived from the message content and two meta features (i.e., \# of messages per person, and \# of words per person).

 In this current work, we follow the trend of adopting machine learning methods to extract group behaviors and then to predict the group performance.
+In comparison to these prior works, our work investigates a real-world dataset as opposed to an experimental study (e.g., ~\cite{cao2021my}), and our model does not require the actual message content to preserve user privacy.